 Lenor A. Scheffler is the Chair of Best & Flanagan’s Native American Law Section.
 She practices in the areas of federal Indian law, tribal law, tax, governance, gaming law, gaming regulatory, tribal financing and business law.
 Born and raised on the Lower Sioux Reservation near Morton, Minnesota, Lenor is an enrolled member of the Lower Sioux Dakota Community in Minnesota and the first member of the Mdewakanton Dakota Community to become an attorney.
-In October 2001, she was sworn in as chief judge of the Upper Sioux Community Tribal Court, she served the Community in that role until 2005 and began serving again in 2012.
+In October 2001, she was sworn in as chief judge of the Upper Sioux Community Tribal Court, and served until 2006.
+In 2012, she was reappointed to the bench.

 Scheffler brings a wide range of experience in gaming and regulatory matters, complex business transactions, finance, tax, governance and other areas critical to tribal clients.
 These areas require special understanding of tribal immunity and law principles as applied to a sovereign nation.
 Along with the other members of the firm’s Native American Law Section, she serves as general and special counsel to tribes and tribal entities, and provides advice and support to in-house counsel.